Hvassaa/arch-dell-xps-7590-with-nvidia/README.md

 cat /proc/driver/nvidia/gpus/*/power
 ```
 Should return `Runtime D3 status:          Enabled (fine-grained)`

+Finally, check the power draw via `# powertop` while on battery and no peripherals connected.
+It should be ~2W (at least for me).

 ## (OLD VERSION, I think it is better to use the official nvidia prime offload) Optional, use optimus-manager to power card completely down